yavishsahrawat40/book_review/README.md

 1.  **Clone the repository (if applicable):**
     ```bash
     git clone <repository-url>
-    cd book-review-platform
+    cd book_review
     ```
-    If you don't have a repository, ensure you have the `book-review-platform` directory with `frontend` and `backend` subdirectories.
+    If you don't have a repository, ensure you have the `book_review-` directory with frontend files and `backend` subdirectory.

 ### Backend Setup